AnthonyH93/HexaCalc/README.md

 This app is currently being worked on, it is close to being completed, work is being done on:
 * Submitting to Apple for app store approval and release

-Thanks for looking at this project, screenshots will be added shortly.
+Thanks for looking at this project!